-The Group maintains insurance policies to cover a number of potential risk events, including those directly impacting the Issuer.
+The Group maintains insurance policies to cover a number of risk events, including those directly impacting the Issuer.
 These include financial policies (comprehensive crime/computer crime, professional indemnity/civil liability, employment practices liability, and directors' and officers' liability) and a suite of general insurance policies to cover such matters as property and business interruption, terrorism, combined liability and personal accident.
-There can be no assurance, however, that the level of insurance maintained by the Group is appropriate for the risks to its business or adequate to cover all potential claims, which could have an adverse effect on the Issuer's results and on its ability to deliver appropriate customer outcomes or to achieve organisational objectives.
+There can be no assurance, however, that the level of insurance the Group maintains is appropriate for the risks to its business or adequate to cover all potential claims, which could have an adverse effect on the Issuer's results and on its ability to deliver appropriate customer outcomes or to achieve organisational objectives.

-18 If a poor or inappropriate culture develops across the Group's business, this may adversely impact its performance which could have a negative impact on the Issuer's business, result of operations, financial condition and prospects.
+20 If a poor or inappropriate culture develops across the Group's business, this may adversely impact its performance and impede the achievement of its strategic goals, which could have a negative impact on the Issuer's business, result of operations, financial condition and prospects

 The Issuer is reliant upon an appropriate culture developed by the Group in support of its performance of services under the Outsourcing Agreement.
 The Group must continually develop and promote an appropriate culture that drives and influences the activities of its business and staff and its dealings with customers in relation to managing and taking risks and ensuring risk considerations continue to play a key role in business decisions.
 It is senior management's responsibility to ensure that the appropriate culture is embedded throughout the organisation.
 As was demonstrated by many banks during the financial crisis, if an inappropriate culture develops, then a strategy or course of action could be adopted that results in poor customer outcomes.
+If the

-If the Group is unable to maintain an appropriate culture, this could have a negative impact on the Issuer's business, result of operations, financial condition and prospects.
+Group is unable to maintain an appropriate culture, this could have a negative impact on the Issuer's business, result of operations, financial condition and prospects.

-19 The Group may be unable to recruit and retain appropriately skilled and experienced staff which could have a negative impact on the Issuer and the Group's business, result of operations, financial condition and prospects.
+21 The Group may be unable to recruit and retain appropriately skilled and experienced management and staff which could have a negative impact on the Issuer and the Group's business, result of operations, financial condition and prospects

 The Issuer is reliant upon the Group to dedicate sufficient resources, including significant numbers of skilled staff, to provide services under the Outsourcing Agreement.
 The Group may be unable to recruit and retain appropriately skilled and experienced staff to ensure the stability of the business in the long-term.
-In particular, the Group is restricted in the remuneration it can offer to senior management which creates a risk that the Group may not be able to attract and retain the right skills and experience within key senior management roles.
-In the Group's Annual Financial Report 2018, the Chairman's Statement highlighted that "The challenging level of staff turnover at the senior executive level is not sustainable.
-Thus, we really do need to see the normalisation of the environment within which AIB operates, including more competitive remuneration policies".
-The Group's performance and its ability to provide a quality service to the Issuer under the Outsourcing agreement is heavily dependent on the talents and efforts of highly skilled individuals, and its continued ability to attract new employees and retain and motivate existing employees.
-Competition from within the financial services industry, including from other financial institutions, as well as from businesses outside the financial services industry for key employees is intensifying.
+In particular the Group is restricted in the remuneration it can offer to senior management which creates a risk that the Group may not be able to attract and retain the right skills and experience within key senior management roles.
+The Group's performance and its ability to provide a quality service to the Issuer under the Outsourcing agreement is heavily dependent on the talents and efforts of highly skilled individuals, and the continued ability of the Group to compete effectively and implement its strategy depends on its ability to attract new employees and retain and motivate existing employees.
+The longer term impacts of COVID-19 on the Irish and UK labour markets and, in particular, on the continued availability of skilled resources, is uncertain.